Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Inspecting (4/29)
-"Now you're a Do it and Print it master!
+Now you're a Do it and Print it master!
 Let's talk about inspecting.
 It's a Do it which opens an Inspector on the result of evaluating the expression you've selected.
 The Inspector is a tool that allows you to have a look inside an object.

 For example, select the text below, open the menu and click on 'Inspect it':"